Becoming an Architect

 Part 1: Eligibility – Logbook and Statement of Practical Experience

-Candidates are required to record at least 2 years recent practical experience against specified competencies and include a Statement of Practical Experience, which is a brief synopsis of practical experience.
+Candidates are required to record at least 2 years of recent practical experience against specified competencies and include a Statement of Practical Experience, which is a brief synopsis of practical experience.

 Click here for the APE Logbook.